CorvetteCole/GotoSleep/README.md

 - Change default bedtime to something slightly more sensible

 - Edit all icons to remove the two-tone design, make them all simple and flat

-## 1.2.5 (Refactoring Update):
-Boring, I know, but it does need to be done because this app doesn't really follow best practices well.
-- Refactor all files to follow the principles outlined by the Android Architecture Components (see here: https://developer.android.com/topic/libraries/architecture/)

 ## 1.3 (Major Feature Update):
 ### To Do